 Basically, recycling your stock options means selling some of the stock options you already have, and then using that cash to exercise more shares to hold until you can sell them again in the future.

-In most tender offers, you’ll be able to sell shares at a price higher than what it costs you to buy, so this puts you at a huge advantage. ????
-You’ll have the money you need to pay taxes on the sale of your shares, and the ability to exercise more shares than you had before with the leftover cash. ???? ????
+In most employee tender offers, you’ll be able to sell shares at a price higher than what it costs you to buy, so this puts you at a huge advantage.
+You’ll have the money you need to pay taxes on the sale of your shares, and the ability to exercise more shares than you had before with the leftover cash.

 This eliminates the cost risk of investing in private company stock options.
 Normally, when you invest money in non-liquid stocks that can’t be sold on the stock market, that money essentially disappears until the day the company goes public.
-But since you aren’t using your own money to make this investment, the risk isn’t there.
+But since you aren’t using your own money to make this investment, the risk is lower.

 Note: this recycling procedure doesn’t necessarily have to be in a tender offer.
 You can also do it after an IPO, but doing it during a tender offer lets you:

-7 Steps to Recycle Stock Options in a Tender Offer for Shares
+7 Steps to Recycle Stock Options in an Employee Tender Offer

 The way you recycle stock options in a tender offer is pretty straight forward: